 My friend Renee’s son Ben is sixteen and a junior in high school.
 In his freshman year he joined his school’s crew team and has been rowing with them ever since.
 If you are from a land-locked or water-scarce place, it’s likely your local high school doesn’t have a crew team.
 But in the Northeast, Ben’s home, they’re fairly common.

-Ben is one of those kids that things have always come easily to.
+Ben is one of those kids for whome things have always come easily.
 He’s funny, gets good grades, and has participated in a variety of sports over the years.
 But Renee told me rowing was different from the start.
 Rowing and Ben were a perfect fit.
 He loved the calm, focused feeling he had out on the water.
 But he also enjoyed working so closely with a team of seven other rowers at such a demanding, competitive sport.
 It turned out his tall, lanky build was ideal for rowing and he quickly advanced in the sport.

 By junior year, Ben was in the varsity boat and pretty much lived for rowing.
-His coaches noticed his skill and began to discuss college rowing scholarships, which my friend Renee was thrilled about.
+His coaches noticed his skill and began to discuss college rowing scholarships–my friend Renee was thrilled.
 While he did quite well in school, Ben saw himself as a rower, first and foremost.
 All his big life decisions soon revolved around rowing.

-Then this past winter, during the crew team’s indoor training season, Ben was skiing with some friends one weekend and collided with a snowboarder.
+Then this past winter, during the crew team’s indoor training season, Ben was skiing with friends one weekend and collided with a snowboarder.
 He sustained a considerable concussion and was told to take a two-week break from exercise.
-After two weeks, though, Ben was still experiencing brain injury symptoms, including trouble focusing on schoolwork and difficulty falling asleep, and his doctor said to take two more weeks of rest.
+After two weeks, though, Ben was still experiencing brain injury symptoms, including trouble focusing on schoolwork and difficulty falling asleep.
+His doctor said to take two more weeks of rest.

 At this point, Ben has begun working with a specialized head injury clinic, and he and his parents are hopeful that they will soon understand what treatments he needs for his recovery.